Qualux/cohesion-cms/wp-content/plugins/elementor/readme.txt

 **How do I install Elementor?**

 To install the free version of Elementor, follow the steps below:
-From your cohesion dashboard -> Go to Plugins -> Click on 'Add new'-> In the Search field, enter Elementor and choose Elementor website builder.
+From your WordPress dashboard -> Go to Plugins -> Click on 'Add new'-> In the Search field, enter Elementor and choose Elementor website builder.
 Press install -> After installation, click Activate.

 **Does Elementor work with all the themes?**

-Elementor works all the themes that respect the coding standards of cohesion set by its Codex.
+Elementor works all the themes that respect the coding standards of WordPress set by its Codex.
 It is recommended to use Elementor's [Hello Theme](https://go.elementor.com/wp-repo-description-tab-hello-theme-hello-theme/), a lightweight blank canvas, to enjoy full flexibility when using Elementor, and optimize your experience.

 **Is Elementor compatible with Gutenberg?**